daytonaio/content/guides/20240910_Streamlining_Data_Science_Workflows_with_Cookiecutter_and_Daytona.md

 Along with Python, the following need to also be installed:

-- **Visual Studio Code**: An free source-code editor developed by Microsoft.
+- **Visual Studio Code**: A free source code editor developed by Microsoft.
 - **Docker**: An open-source platform that enables developers to build, deploy, run, update, and manage applications in containers.
 - **Remote - Containers**: An extension for Visual Studio Code allows developers to use a Docker container as a full-featured development environment,